 Using Tire Chains

-Tesla has tested and approved the following tire chains to increase traction in snowy conditions.
+Tesla has tested and approved the following tire chains (also called snow chains) to increase traction in snowy conditions.
 Tire chains should only be installed on the rear tires.
 The approved tire chains can be purchased from Tesla.

 |Tire Size||Recommended Chain|

 |18"||König CG-9 102|